johnfactotum/foliate/README.md

 - Bookmarks and annotations
 - Find in book
 - Quick dictionary lookup
-- Touchpad gestures: use two-finger swipe to turn the page (on master branch; not released yet)
+- Touchpad gestures: use two-finger swipe to turn the page

 ## Installation